franciscovilchezv/platform-based-development/Labs/Lab01/terminal_101.md

 ## File Hierarchy

-It's important to learn how are the diretories (folders) structured in your computer.
+It's important to learn how are the directories (folders) structured in your computer.

 ![](https://docs.oracle.com/cd/E19253-01/806-7612/images/Files.fig154.epsi.gif)

-The initial folder that includes all other directories in your computer is called root, and its represented by a slash (/).
+The initial folder that includes all other directories in your computer is called root, and it's represented by a slash (/).

 If you want to reference a folder while using a command, you need to specify the full path you will need to travel to get there from the root.